 - In 2019 the Walther Cancer Foundation commits $15,000,000 to the Indiana University Simon Cancer Center to facilitate the recruitment of their next cancer center director.

 - Also in 2019, the American Society of Clinical Oncology (ASCO) together with the Walther Cancer Foundation create the Conquer Cancer – Walther Cancer Foundation Career Development Award in Palliative and Supportive Care in Oncology.
-Three multi-year grants totaling $693,000 supported by WCF provides research funding to 3 clinical investigators focused on palliative and supportive care in oncology.
+Seven multi-year grants totaling $1,617,000 supported by WCF provides research funding to 7 clinical investigators focused on palliative and supportive care in oncology.